-On Tuesday, June 26 2018, Oklahoma residents voted to approve a bill (SQ 788) that will allow for the physician-recommended use of medical marijuana.
+On Tuesday, June 26, 2018, Oklahoma residents voted to approve a bill (SQ 788) that allows for the physician-recommended use of medical marijuana.

 Need a Medical Marijuana Card?
 Let us help by Starting Here

 Well, establishing and building a medical marijuana program that abides by all federal rules and regulations is not easy – nor is it quick.
-Oklahoma will become the 30th state to implement a medical marijuana program, and nearly all 29 states before it have gone through similar, lengthy processes in terms of making the transition from an approved bill to an actual up-and-running program.
+Oklahoma became the 30th state to implement a medical marijuana program, and nearly every one of the 29 states before it went through very lengthy processes in terms of making the transition from an approved bill to an actual up-and-running MMJ program.

-Indeed, going from a seed to a mature, harvestable plant can take anywhere from three to three-and-a-half months, and this is not including the myriad of legal paperwork that has to be completed beforehand.
+Indeed, going from a seed to a mature, harvestable plant can take around three-and-a-half months, and this is not including the myriad of legal paperwork that has to be completed beforehand.

-Since Oklahoma borders Colorado – one of the most “accessible” states in terms of medical marijuana – many might assume that they will simply be able to travel across state lines and purchase marijuana there, then bring it back to Oklahoma with their “legal” medical marijuana card.
-Unfortunately, that’s not the way it’s going to work.
+And since Oklahoma borders Colorado – one of the most “accessible” states in terms of medical marijuana – many had assumed that they would simply be able to travel across state lines and purchase marijuana there, then bring it back to Oklahoma with their “legal” medical marijuana card.
+Fortunately, that hasn’t had to be the case.

-According to News OK, all medical marijuana products sold in Oklahoma will need to be planted, cultivated, harvested, and then distributed to state licensed dispensaries for resale to MMJ patients.
+Moreover, the speed with which the medical marijuana program in Oklahoma has progressed has been even more shocking considering the fact that all medical marijuana products sold in Oklahoma must be planted, cultivated, harvested, and then distributed to licensed dispensaries for in-state resale to MMJ patients.

-Moreover, it looks like the newly-approved bill might be hitting a bit of a roadblock in the form of Oklahoma governor Mary Fallin, who has already issued a press release stating her dissatisfaction with the current terms of the legislation.
+Also, it had looked for all the world like SQ 788 was going to hit a roadblock in the form of Oklahoma governor Mary Fallin, who issued a press release almost immediately after the bill’s passing that stated her dissatisfaction with the “terms” of the legislation.

-Will Medical Marijuana in Oklahoma Get Shut Down Before the Program is Even Implemented?
+Many Thought Medical Marijuana in Oklahoma Would Get Shut Down Before it Even Started

-While it’s unlikely that Governor Fallin will veto the medical marijuana bill entirely, it does appear likely that she will call a special session in order to amend some of the bill’s “legal language,” which, believe it or not, is surprisingly liberal (according to Forbes Magazine, doctors would be able to recommend medical marijuana for virtually “any medical condition they see fit”).
+While it’s unlikely that Governor Fallin would have vetoed Oklahoma’s medical marijuana bill entirely, it did appear likely she was going to call a special session in order to amend some of the bill’s “legal language,” which was surprisingly liberal (according to Forbes Magazine, it allows doctors to be able to recommend medical marijuana for virtually “any medical condition they see fit”).

-Immediately after the bill passed, for example, Governor Fallin issued the following Press Release:
+In fact, immediately after the bill passed, Governor Fallin issued the following Press Release:

 “…As I mentioned in previous public comments, I believe, as well as many Oklahomans, this new law is written so loosely that it opens the door for basically recreational marijuana.
 I will be discussing with legislative leaders and state agencies our options going forward on how best to proceed with adding a medical and proper regulatory framework to make sure marijuana use is truly for valid medical illnesses.”

-So again, while it is great news that voters finally passed legislation for the use of medical marijuana in Oklahoma, by the looks of things it will be quite some time before residents of the state are able to enjoy the benefits of the new law.
+So again, while it is great news that voters finally passed legislation for the use of medical marijuana in Oklahoma, it is even more exciting that implementation of the program has moved so swiftly, with both the application and dispensary programs operating in full swing.

-Like we just mentioned, the marijuana bill in its current form is “generous,” to say the very least.
-If the program is implemented without any changes (which is unlikely), residents who receive a state medical marijuana card will be able to:
+As we just mentioned, the Oklahoma marijuana bill in its current form is really pretty “generous,” to say the very least.
+For example, residents who qualify for medical marijuana use and receive a state medical marijuana card are able to: